emotionnlpdataset/Multimodal_NLP_Dataset/README.md

 Label Files can be found in this GitHub repository:
 - For the emotional classification task: Labels_File/New_Labels_By_Classification_Emotions_Threshold15.npy
-- item For the emotional dimensions classification task: Labels_File/Revised_New_Labels_By_Classification_Attributes.npy
+- For the emotional dimensions classification task: Labels_File/Revised_New_Labels_By_Classification_Attributes.npy

 Note: Please install all necessary Python packages (as seen in the Requirements.txt file) before running any programs.